grafana/tempo/docs/sources/tempo/metrics-generator/span_metrics.md

 An optional metric called `traces_target_info` using all resource level attributes as dimensions can be enabled in the [`enable_target_info` configuration option]({{< relref "../configuration#metrics-generator" >}}).

-If you use the ratio-based sampler, you can use custom sampler below to not lose metric information.
+If you use a ratio-based sampler, you can use the custom sampler below to not lose metric information.
 However, you also need to set `metrics_generator.processor.span_metrics.span_multiplier_key` to `"X-SampleRatio"`.

 ```go
 package tracer